Alan Reay (British Army officer): Personal life

 In 1960, Reay married Ferelith Deane.
 Together they had three sons and two daughters.
 One of their sons predeceased him.
 Lady Reay died on 16 December 2016.

 Honours and decorations

 On 4 April 1952, it was gazetted that Reay had been Mentioned in Despatches "in recognition of gallant and distinguished services in Malaya, during the period 1st July to 31st December, 1951".

 He was appointed Officer of the Venerable Order of Saint John (OStJ) in December 1980, and promoted to Commander of the Venerable Order of Saint John (CStJ) in May 1981.
-In the 1981 Queen's Birthday Honours, he was appointed Knight Commander of the Order of the British Empire (KBE).
+In the 1981 Birthday Honours, he was appointed Knight Commander of the Order of the British Empire (KBE).

 Having been appointed Honorary Physician to the Queen (QHP) on 3 January 1976, he was succeeded in the appointment on 25 February 1985.
 On 5 May 1986, he was appointed Honorary Colonel of the 217 (London) General Hospital Royal Army Medical Corps (Volunteers), a Territorial Army unit.
 His tenure expired on 19 March 1990.